-Frontend platform performance cannot be reduced to a one-time bundle-size optimization.
-In reality, it is a system of decisions around budgets, asset loading, render cost, image strategy, virtualization, and telemetry that reflects real user experience rather than a synthetic benchmark.
+Frontend platform performance cannot be reduced to one-time bundle-size cleanup.
+In practice, it is a system of decisions around asset delivery, client code, rendering, images, caching, and telemetry that reflects real user experience.

-The chapter is valuable because it connects performance to delivery architecture.
-It shows how code splitting, CDN usage, prefetching, caching headers, and Core Web Vitals observability work together, and why perceived performance matters more than isolated micro-optimizations.
+The chapter is valuable because it connects performance to interface delivery architecture.
+It shows how code splitting, CDN usage, prefetching, caching, and Core Web Vitals work together instead of living as separate checklists.

-For reviews and case interviews, the material helps you discuss performance as a budget spent across rendering, networking, and data flow rather than as an endless list of disconnected tips.
+For reviews and interviews, the material helps you discuss performance as a budget spent across network, server, user device, and user interaction.

 Practical value of this chapter